-Consistent with this committee’s recommendations in the 2012 draft statement Confidentiality and Faculty Representation in Academic Governance, faculty representatives to the governing board and its committees should regularly report to the faculty on board activities and actions and should seek out the views of the faculty members they represent.
+Consistent with this committee’s recommendations in the 2013 statement Confidentiality and Faculty Representation in Academic Governance, faculty representatives to the governing board and its committees should regularly report to the faculty on board activities and actions and should seek out the views of the faculty members they represent.
 As the statement noted, “the ability of faculty representatives to convey the views of their constituents should lend more authority to their statements.”
 Both the 1938 Committee T statement and the Statement on Government assert that faculty members who serve as representatives of the faculty should be “selected by the faculty according to procedures determined by the faculty.”
 A genuinely representative faculty member can claim more legitimacy in his or her role than an administrative appointee.
-As the University of Virginia investigating committee recently noted with respect to presidential appointments of faculty members to the governing board, “nomination by the senate of candidates for appointment to the board’s committees would conduce toward greater confidence in faculty representation without sacrificing competence.”
+As the University of Virginia investigating committee noted with respect to presidential appointments of faculty members to the governing board, “nomination by the senate of candidates for appointment to the board’s committees would conduce toward greater confidence in faculty representation without sacrificing competence.”

-The recent AGB report recommended including new faculty representatives to the governing board in trustee orientation sessions.
+The AGB report recommended including new faculty representatives to the governing board in trustee orientation sessions.
 Doing so not only would give those faculty members an overview of the functions of the board but also would allow them to participate in the discussions at the orientation session, thus improving mutual understanding.
 Additionally, faculty representatives who serve on faculty governance bodies can explain their governance activities to new trustees, particularly in areas, such as promotion and tenure, with which trustees may not be as familiar.

 The role of faculty members on the governing board was a subject of dispute in Committee T’s 1920 report.
-Nearly a century later there still seems to be an inherent conflict between the respective roles of board member and faculty member.
-A recent survey of faculty members on governing boards notes that 41.7 percent of respondents viewed their role on the board as representing the faculty, 10.2 percent viewed their role as representing the institution as a whole, and 22 percent saw themselves in a dual role of representing both.7 Faculty trustees did, however, identify areas in which they believed their service on the board had a “major impact,” notably academic affairs (49 percent) and finance and budget (32 percent).
+Nearly a century later there still seems to be an inherent conflict between the respective roles of board member and faculty member.7 A recent survey of faculty members on governing boards notes that 41.7 percent of respondents viewed their role on the board as representing the faculty, 10.2 percent viewed their role as representing the institution as a whole, and 22 percent saw themselves in a dual role of representing both.8 Faculty trustees did, however, identify areas in which they believed their service on the board had a “major impact,” notably academic affairs (49 percent) and finance and budget (32 percent).

 Faculty representation on an institution’s governing board and its committees should not be a substitute for regular, substantive communication between the faculty and the board, unmediated by members of the administration.
 Such communication is best accomplished through the establishment of a liaison or conference committee that consists only of faculty members and trustees and that meets to discuss items brought to its attention by trustees or faculty members.
-Institutions must be clear about the role of a conference committee in their governance structure in order to avoid overlapping jurisdiction of the conference committee with standing committees of the governing board, the administration, or the faculty.8
+Institutions must be clear about the role of a conference committee in their governance structure in order to avoid overlapping jurisdiction of the conference committee with standing committees of the governing board, the administration, or the faculty.9

 In addition to a standing liaison committee, joint ad hoc committees are sometimes needed to address specific issues of mutual concern.
 The Statement on Government refers to the crucial joint responsibility of the faculty and governing board for the selection of the president: “Joint effort of a most critical kind must be taken when an institution chooses a new president.
 The selection of a chief administrative officer should follow upon a cooperative search by the governing board and the faculty, taking into consideration the opinions of others who are appropriately interested.”

 The above recommendations apply to all colleges and universities, public and private, whether or not the faculty bargains collectively.
 Faculty collective bargaining requires a clear demarcation of responsibilities between faculty union and senate, but both agencies are vehicles for giving voice to the faculty and should be mutually supportive.
 As the Association’s Statement on Academic Government of Institutions Engaged in Collective Bargaining asserts, “Collective bargaining should not replace, but rather should ensure, effective traditional forms of shared governance.”
-Faculty collective bargaining agreements should accordingly ensure faculty-board communication.
-The nature of that faculty-board communication and the particular faculty representatives involved may, however, depend on the subject matter under discussion and the specific provisions of the relevant collective bargaining agreement.
+Accordingly, faculty collective bargaining agreements should ensure faculty-board communication.
+The nature of that faculty-board communication and the particular faculty representatives involved may depend, however, on the subject matter under discussion and the specific provisions of the relevant collective bargaining agreement.
 It should also be recognized that public institutions may be subject to political and legislative constraints that limit or restrict shared governance and are detrimental to effective faculty-board communication.

 One additional aspect of faculty-board communication in the context of public higher education is the existence of statewide boards of higher education, in which one governing board oversees multiple institutions.
-On this topic, the Committee on College and University Governance in 1984 issued a joint statement with the Committee on Government Relations that is consistent with the recommendations in this report.9
+On this topic, the Committee on College and University Governance in 1984 issued a joint statement with the Committee on Government Relations that is consistent with the recommendations in this report.10

 In sum, effective faculty-board communication is a critical component of shared governance.
 Its absence can result in serious misunderstanding between campus constituents and in significant governance failures leading to flawed decision making.
 The present report has thus recommended the following: